 Today’s Role Model is Maria Schreiber.
-Before entering the tech industry, Maria was a high school biology teacher who sometimes also taught math.
-She had dabbled in web development starting in middle school when she made her own websites and took computer science classes in high school.
+As a child, she made her own websites in middle school and took computer science classes in high school.
+Prior to her tech career, Maria was a high school biology teacher who sometimes also taught math.
 Inspired by some of her students who curious about coding, she began taking online classes in web dev and data science before attending the Grace Hopper Program, a coding bootcamp for women.
 Maria is currently a Solutions Engineer at Algolia, a company offering a web search product through a SaaS model.

 What’s your official title and how long have you been in this role?